deepset-ai/haystack-integrations/integrations/deepeval.md

 ## Overview

-[DeepEval](https://docs.confident-ai.com/) is an open source framework for model-based evaluation to evaluate your LLM applications by quantifying their performance on aspects such as faithfulness, answer relevancy, contextual recall etc. More information can be found on the [documentation page](https://docs.haystack.deepset.ai/v2.0/docs/deepevalevaluator).
+[DeepEval](https://docs.confident-ai.com/docs/getting-started) (by [Confident AI](https://www.confident-ai.com/)) is an open source framework for model-based evaluation to evaluate your LLM applications by quantifying their performance on aspects such as faithfulness, answer relevancy, contextual recall etc. More information can be found on the [documentation page](https://docs.haystack.deepset.ai/v2.0/docs/deepevalevaluator).

 ## Installation